 11. Best Town: Enniskillen

 I have already covered Bangor with the coastal path, so this spot goes to Enniskillen which is not only a fascinating and historical lakeside town, but it is the idea entry point to the more far-flung southwest region of Northern Ireland.
 But Northern Ireland is a relatively tiny country, and few journeys would ever be more than a couple of hours, so nowhere is really far-flung.
-Anyway, Enniskillen and Lough Erne are roughly two hours from Belfast or the Causeway Coast, and it is a region well worth exploring by roadtrip, or for the more adventurous, by boat.
+Anyway, Enniskillen and Lough Erne are roughly two hours from Belfast or the Causeway Coast, and it is a region well worth exploring by road trip, or for the more adventurous, by boat.
 And Enniskillen will always be the gateway town to Lough Erne and the Fermanagh Lakelands.

 12. Best Caves: Marble Arch Caves

-This well off-the-beaten-track attraction is a good 2o minutes out from Enniskillen, near the Irish borders at Cavan.
-It is however well worth the drive alone for its hilly rural backdrop, the forest walks surrounding the visitor center, before even reaching the caves themselves.
+This well off-the-beaten-track attraction is a good 2o-minutes out from Enniskillen, near the Irish borders at Cavan.
+It is however well worth the drive alone for its hilly rural backdrop, the forest walks surrounding the visitor centre, before even reaching the caves themselves.
 My recent visit to the Marble Arch Caves was in fact my second, although my first visit was back when I was around 6 yo, and the caves were flooded and closed.
 So it is best to check the weather etc before arrival.
 Fortunately our more recent visit was a success, as the caves really are fascinating to explore, although it is more of a guided group tour (around 8 people each time), along with a short boat trip through a lower part of the caves.
 But we could easily sneak off and skive, to capture some photos on our own.

 13. The Best Museum: Ulster Folk Museum